North East Ambulance: Family feel betrayed over fuel-stop admission

 NEAS has offered "sincere condolences" for the "additional distress" caused.

-For three years the family were unaware of the full circumstances surrounding the early-hours call out in March 2019.
+For three years the family were unaware of the full circumstances surrounding the early-hours callout in March 2019.

 They were recently contacted by the Sunday Times, which carried a story about claims of cover-ups at NEAS.